 Arranges for the Parish’s annual spring weekend outing to the Ferry Beach Camp and Conference Center on the beach in Saco, Maine.
 This is a great social event for individuals and families, and is shared with First Parish in Lexington.

 The purpose of the Finance Committee is to assist the Treasurer and Standing Committee in their efforts to support the Head of Staff and the Director of Operations in matters relating to congregational priorities and finance.

 Handles the flower arrangements that grace the sanctuary and the chapel at every service, and for the many gatherings, celebrations, and special occasions held in the parish hall.
 Volunteers help to arrange the flowers, which are often memorials and which are frequently drawn from local gardens.

-The ELT formed in 2010 as an extension of our Green Sanctuary accreditation in 2009.
-In keeping with our UU principles and benediction, the ELT is working to help our congregation find ways to respond effectively to a variety of environmental issues.
+The EAT formed in 2010 as an extension of our Green Sanctuary accreditation in 2009.
+In keeping with our UU principles and benediction, the EAT is working to help our congregation find ways to respond effectively to a variety of environmental issues.
 Click here to learn more.